mikro-orm/mikro-orm/docs/versioned_docs/version-3.5/composite-keys.md

 You can also use this entity in associations.
 MikroORM will then generate two foreign keys one for name and to year to the related entities.

-This example shows how you can nicely solve the requirement for existing values before em.persist(): By adding them as mandatory values for the constructor.
+This example shows how you can nicely solve the requirement for existing values before `em.persist()`: By adding them as mandatory values for the constructor.

 ## Identity through foreign Entities

 There are tons of use-cases where the identity of an Entity should be determined by the entity of one or many parent entities.

-- Dynamic Attributes of an Entity (for example Article).
-Each Article has many attributes with primary key 'article_id' and 'attribute_name'.
+- Dynamic Attributes of an Entity (for example `Article`).
+Each Article has many attributes with primary key `article_id` and `attribute_name`.
-- Address object of a Person, the primary key of the address is 'user_id'.
+- `Address` object of a `Person`, the primary key of the address is `user_id`.
 This is not a case of a composite primary key, but the identity is derived through a foreign entity and a foreign key.
-- Join Tables with metadata can be modelled as Entity, for example connections between two articles with a little description and a score.
+- Pivot Tables with metadata can be modelled as Entity, for example connections between two articles with a little description and a score.

 The semantics of mapping identity through foreign entities are easy:

-- Only allowed on Many-To-One or One-To-One associations.
+- Only allowed on `@ManyToOnes` or `@OneToOne` associations.
-- Plug an @Id annotation onto every association.
-- Set an attribute association-key with the field name of the association in XML.
+- Use `primary: true` in the decorator.

 ## Use-Case 1: Dynamic Attributes